cavilosa/FSND/projects/02_trivia_api/starter/README.md

 * 404 - resource not found,
 * 400 - bad request,
-* 422 - You are trying to delete a question that does not exists in the database.
+* 422 - You are trying to delete a question that does not exists in the database,
+* 500 - Internal Server Error.

 ## Endpoints